HRD chats to the HR director of Vodafone Australia, who explains how the company recovered from its very own nightmare HR disaster

 “For five years this business went through significant restructures that were really tough for all employees,” Stanley said.
 “We were downsizing throughout it all.”

-“When I reflect on that time, what stands out for me is the commitment, dedication and hard work of people through what was an incredible challenging time.”
+“When I reflect on that time, what stands out for me is the commitment, dedication and hard work of people through what was an incredibly challenging time.”

 Stanley suggested that this was a tribute to several things: a very strong culture, openness and transparency around everything that was happening; and a deep commitment to treating people with respect and fairness.